Last Updated on 14 January 2026 by Cycloscope

 Tell us why

-The construction of dams implies that the forest is flooded and all these trees and vegetation under water, rotting, will produce enormous quantities of greenhouse gasses.
+The construction of dams implies that the forest is flooded and all these trees and vegetation underwater, rotting, will produce enormous quantities of greenhouse gases.

 After only 50 years?

-I understand, then how many people were affected by the Bakun Dam project and what was their fate?
-How did he change their lives and what they were given in return?
+I understand, then, how many people were affected by the Bakun Dam project and what their fate was.
+How did he change their lives, and what were they given in return?

 What about the lifestyle?

-After the harvest, they change the area and leave the precedent undisturbed for fifteen or twenty years.
-In this way the soil and the forest regenerate.
+After the harvest, they change the area and leave the previous undisturbed for fifteen or twenty years.
+In this way, the soil and the forest regenerate.
 We can call it itinerant agriculture.
 But with only 3 hectares of land, this type of farming is not viable.

-I heard that some people have not been relocated and built houseboats in the lake dam
+I heard that some people have not been relocated and have built houseboats in the lake dam

-What was rather the impact on fauna and flora, was made a study of how many and which animals would be killed.
+Rather, the impact on fauna and flora was studied by examining how many and which animals would be killed.

-No, it was all destroyed and no one made a sound, the only thing that matters is to build the dam and make money.
+No, it was all destroyed, and no one made a sound; the only thing that matters is building the dam and making money.
 Nobody is interested in plants and animals.

 Just think that the species inhabiting one hectare of land in Sarawak are equivalent to all those in North America.
 Many we don’t even know yet, and maybe we’ll never do before they are extinct.

-Who are the investors, and where do the money come from?
+Who are the investors, and where does the money come from?

-There are a few foreign investors, but most of the money comes from the government and is taken directly from our pension funds…
+There are a few foreign investors, but most of the money comes from the government, taken directly from our pension funds…

-Let’s talk about the other projects, the Murum dam and that of Baram, how many people were involved, their voices will be heard this time?
+Let’s talk about the other projects: the Murum dam and the Baram dam.
+How many people were involved?
+Will their voices be heard this time?

 How many people?
-They’ve got something in return this time?
+Have they got something in return this time?

-About 1,300, mostly Penan (nomadic ethnic group).
-In this case, the houses were built slightly better than Sunday Asap but are not the houses where these people traditionally live.
+About 1,300, mostly Penan (a nomadic ethnic group).
+In this case, the houses were built slightly better than Sunday Asap, but they are not the houses where these people traditionally live.

-What about Baram Dam, the project that is not yet complete?
+What about the Baram Dam, the project that is not yet complete?

-With Save Rivers we were able to get down there and talk to the people, showing them videos of other finished projects and how’s life now for the displaced persons.
+Save Rivers, we were able to get down there and talk to the people, showing them videos of other finished projects and how life is now for the displaced persons.

-We brought people from Bakun in Baram to explain what has happened and what will happen again and we brought people from Baram to the villages where people have been relocated to show directly what it means.
+We brought people from Bakun in Baram to explain what has happened and what will happen again, and we brought people from Baram to the villages where people have been relocated to show them directly what it means.

-The opportunity to see what could be their future created a strong resistance from the people of Baram.
+The prospect of seeing what could be their future created strong resistance among the people of Baram.
 When Sarawak Energy went to negotiate with them, no one wanted to cooperate.

 At least 20,000 people from 30 longhouses.
-But they don’t only want to build one dam in Baram, but four, only the first will involve 20,000 people.
-If it’s built 39,000ha of the forest will be flooded.
+But they don’t want to build just one dam in Baram; they want to build four, and the first will involve 20,000 people.
+If it’s built, 39,000ha of the forest will be flooded.

 Baram, maybe because I was born there, it is a beautiful place, one of the most beautiful in Sarawak, rich in rivers and waterfalls.
 It would be a huge loss.

-Watch this documentary about Bakun Dam, before the resettlement
+Watch this documentary about the Bakun Dam before the resettlement

 Have thoughts about it?
 Comment!